 Numerous local and regional public adult education courses can support students financially for the GED testing fees through generous donations made by local agencies, businesses, or individuals.

 Some organizations or businesses that make free GED testing possible on local levels include civic organizations, attorneys, and banks.
+Usually, a local school or a community adult learning center offering GED classes can help you access a list of potential GED testing supporters.

-Please note as well that it’s good practice for students to write a thank-you note to these supportive companies, not just for the students’ well-being but also to make sure that these contributors will continue their support activities.
+Please note that it’s good practice for students to write a thank-you note to these supportive companies, not just for the students’ well-being but also to make sure that these contributors will continue their support activities.

-Employers Offer the GEDWorks Program
+Employers Offer the GED Works Program

-The GEDWorks program enables employees of organizations participating in the GEDWorks program to study for and take the GED test at a discounted price, and many employers have tuition reimbursement programs to stimulate their staffers to get better educated.
+The GEDWorks program enables employees of organizations participating in the GED Works program to study for and take the GED test at a discounted price, and many employers have tuition reimbursement programs to stimulate their staffers to get better educated.

-Some of the large employers like Taco Bell, Hilton Hotel Group, KFC, Red Roof, Scholastic, Cheesecake Factory, Jiffy Lube, Walmart, and many others are covering the cost of GED testing as well as the fees for the official GED Ready™ test for qualifying employees.
+Some of the large employers like Taco Bell, Hilton Hotel Group, KFC, Red Roof, Scholastic, Cheesecake Factory, Jiffy Lube, Walmart, and many others are covering the cost of GED testing as well as the fees for the official GED Ready test for qualifying employees.

 Free GED Testing in Texas and Illinois

 The vouchers are available to Texas residents only.
-Read all the details about free GED testing here.

 Free GED Testing in Georgia